TampliteSK/Dragonrose_Cpp/README.md

 ![Build Status](https://github.com/TampliteSK/Dragonrose_Cpp/actions/workflows/build.yml/badge.svg)

 ## Overview
-Dragonrose is a [UCI](https://en.wikipedia.org/wiki/Universal_Chess_Interface)-compliant chess engine written in C++. <br>
+Dragonrose is a [UCI](https://en.wikipedia.org/wiki/Universal_Chess_Interface)-compliant chess engine written in C++.
-Dragonrose is a command-line interface (CLI).
-It is highly recommended to use Dragonrose via a graphic-user interface (GUI) that supports UCI, such as [En Croissant](https://encroissant.org/), [Arena](http://www.playwitharena.de/) or [Banksia](https://banksiagui.com/), in order to have a better user experience.
+The engine is a command-line interface (CLI), therefore it is highly recommended to use Dragonrose via a graphic-user interface (GUI) that supports UCI, such as [En Croissant](https://encroissant.org/), [Arena](http://www.playwitharena.de/) or [Banksia](https://banksiagui.com/), in order to have a better user experience. <br>
 This repository is a **rewrite of the original [C Dragonrose](https://github.com/TampliteSK/dragonrose)**. <br>

 Notable differences with older repo: <br>
 - Uses magic bitboards to generate attacks, storing them in pre-generated attack tables for lookups later
 - No longer uses the built-in opening book that comes with VICE